Hertfordshire: History

+Norman invasion onwards

-A century later, William of Normandy received the surrender of the surviving senior English Lords and Clergy at Berkhamsted, resulting in a new Anglicised title of William the Conqueror, before entering London unopposed and being crowned at Westminster.
+A century later, William of Normandy received the surrender of some senior English Lords and Clergy at Berkhamsted, before entering London unopposed and being crowned at Westminster.
 Hertfordshire was used for some of the new Norman castles at Bishop's Stortford, and at King's Langley, a staging post between London and the royal residence of Berkhamsted.

 The Domesday Book recorded the county as having nine hundreds.
 Tring and Danais became one—Dacorum—from Danis Corum or Danish rule harking back to a Viking not Saxon past.
 The other seven were Braughing, Stevenage, Cashio, Buntingford, Hertford, Hitchin and Odsey.

-In the later Plantagenet period, St. Albans Abbey was an initial drafting place of what was to become the Magna Carta.
+In the later Plantagenet period, St. Albans Abbey was an initial drafting place of what was to become Magna Carta.
 And in the later Wars of the Roses, St. Albans was the scene of two major battles between the Lancastrians and the Yorkists.

 In Tudor times, Hatfield House was often frequented by Queen Elizabeth I. Stuart King James I used the locale for hunting and facilitated the construction of a waterway, the New River, supplying drinking water to London.

 As London grew, Hertfordshire became conveniently close to the English capital; much of the area was owned by the nobility and aristocracy, this patronage helped to boost the local economy.
 However, the greatest boost to Hertfordshire came during the Industrial Revolution, after which the population rose dramatically.
-In 1903, Letchworth became the world's first garden city and Stevenage became the first town to redevelop under the New Towns Act 1946.
+In 1903, Letchworth became the world's first garden city and Stevenage became the first town to redevelop under the New Towns Act 1946 (9 & 10 Geo.
+6. c.
+68).

 The first shooting-down of a zeppelin over Great Britain during WW1 happened in Cuffley.

 From the 1920s until the late 1980s, the town of Borehamwood was home to one of the major British film studio complexes, including the MGM-British Studios.
 Many well-known films were made here including the first three Star Wars movies (IV, V, & VI).
 The studios generally used the name of Elstree.
 American director Stanley Kubrick not only used to shoot in those studios but also lived in the area until his death.
 Big Brother UK and Who Wants to Be a Millionaire? have been filmed there.
 EastEnders is filmed at Elstree.
 Hertfordshire has seen development at Warner Bros.
 Studios, Leavesden; the Harry Potter series was filmed here and the 1995 James Bond film GoldenEye.

 On 17 October 2000, the Hatfield rail crash killed four people with over 70 injured.
-The crash exposed the shortcomings of Railtrack, which consequently saw speed restrictions and major track replacement.
-On 10 May 2002, the fourth of the Potters Bar rail accidents occurred killing seven people; the train was at high speed when it derailed and flipped into the air when one of the carriages slid along the platform where it came to rest.
+The crash exposed the shortcomings of Railtrack, and resulted in speed restrictions and major track replacement.
+On 10 May 2002, seven people died in the fourth of the Potters Bar rail accidents; the train was travelling at high speed when it derailed and flipped into the air when one of the carriages slid along the platform where it came to rest.

-In early December 2005, the 2005 Hemel Hempstead fuel depot explosions occurred at the Hertfordshire Oil Storage Terminal.
+In early December 2005, there were explosions at the Hertfordshire Oil Storage Terminal at Buncefield on the edge of Hemel Hempstead.